 STRAVA Privacy Zone – EXACTLY How Does It Work?

 You probably know that you can define a circle of privacy around your home to mask the starting and ending points of your activities on STRAVA.
-I’d always thought that someone with bad intentions could fairly easily circumvent this masking, so I’ve always had my the5krunner account on STRAVA set to be fully private.
+I’d always thought that someone with bad intentions could fairly easily circumvent this masking, so I’ve always had my account on STRAVA set to be fully private.

-But last year STRAVA introduced some new functionality to address privacy concerns so I decided to look into it in a little bit more detail.
+But STRAVA introduced some new functionality to address privacy concerns so I decided to look into it in a little bit more detail.

 First up I’d say it is a good idea for EVERYONE to set a PRIVACY ZONE.
 When you hit those KOMs/QOMs then you could be on STRAVA’s public leaderboard and an intrigued bike thief might sensibly deduce that a rider of your quality had at least one bike worth stealing.
-Indeed where I live, in South West London, most of my cycling buddies each have AT LEAST two bikes that are worth stealing…and some have had them stolen although I would NOT blame STRAVA for those thefts at all (Google’s Satellite imagery of pain sheds?…maybe!!).

-Update your privacy in STRAVA here: Settings> Privacy Controls
+Update your privacy in STRAVA here: Settings > Privacy Controls

 You can see in STRAVA that you can make general privacy changes to allow anyone, no-one or just your followers, to see what you’ve been up to in 4 main areas of PRIVACY which apply to your PROFILE PAGE, ACTIVITIES, FLYBYs and GROUP ACTIVITIES.
-However, these privacy setting are not the subject of this post.
+However, these privacy settings are not the subject of this post.
 For the PRIVACY ZONE settings, you need to scroll down a bit from those 4 main settings.

 What Is The STRAVA Privacy Zone?